Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 ## Connecting to Azure Table Storage in Node.js

-Once we setup our table in Azure, we can modify our `Node.js` app to connect to this database.
+Once we set up our table in Azure, we can modify our `Node.js` app to connect to this database.

 > You can find my starter project [here on GitHub](https://github.com/rebelchris/Node-url-shortener).